karios-os/docs/docs/user-guide/index.rst

 **Creating Virtual Functions**

-The interface allows you to create VFs (Virtual Functions) for supported devices:
+The interface allows you to create VFs (Virtual Functions) for SRIOV supported devices:

 **Step 1: Identify Capable Devices**
    Look for devices showing "PFs" and "VFs" counters (like the X710 showing "2 PFs" and "4 VFs").
+Click the device to expand details.

 **Step 2: Click Create VFs Button**
    Click the blue "Create VFs" button next to supported devices.